JoachimGoedhart/Simple-lifetime-timelapse-analysis/README.md

 <img src="Screenshots/Screenshot-Stellaris.PNG" width=50%>

-This will save a TIF stack that has 2 slices for each timepoint.
+This will save a TIF stack that has 2 'Channels' for each timepoint.
+The first Channel has the intensity information and the second Channel the lifetime data.